student at graduation with child

 Venture Church Network Grant

-Students who are staff members of Venture Church Network (formerly CBA) churches or ministries may be eligible for a grant of 10–20 percent of tuition costs.
+Students who are either staff or non-staff members of Venture Church Network (formerly CBA) churches or ministries may be eligible for a grant of 25 percent of tuition costs.
 Contact the Financial Aid Office for details and eligibility.
 Grants are awarded for a single term.
 Students must re-apply for grants every semester.
 This grant does not stack with the Need-Based grant.

 Partnership Grant